microsoft/dicom-server/docs/concepts/bulk-update.md

 As part of bulk update, only DICOM metadata is updated.
 The pixel data is not updated.
 Pixel data will be same as the original version.

-Other than updating the metadata, the file meta information of the DICOM file is updated with the below infomration.
+Other than updating the metadata, the file meta information of the DICOM file is updated with the below information.

 | Tag           | Attribute name        | Description           | Value
 | --------------| --------------------- | --------------------- | --------------|